-Investors should carefully consider the following risk factors and other information included in this Annual Report on Form 10-K. The risks and uncertainties described below are not the only ones we face.
+The following risk factors and other information included in this Annual Report on Form 10-K should be considered.
+The risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impact our business operations.
 If any of the following risks occur, our business, including our financial performance, financial condition, operating results and cash flows, could be adversely affected.